truenas/middleware/docs/userguide/truenas_system.rst

 Autotune
 ~~~~~~~~

 TrueNAS® provides an autotune script which attempts to optimize the system.
-It is recommended to discuss system optimization with an iXsystems support
-engineer prior to running this script and to review the results with the support engineer.

-The "Enable autotune" checkbox in :menuselection:`System --> Advanced` is unchecked by default.
-Check this box if you would like the autotuner to run
+The "Enable autotune" checkbox in :menuselection:`System --> Advanced` is checked by default, meaning that
-at boot time.
-If you would like the script to run immediately, you will need to reboot the system.
+this script runs automatically.
+It is recommended to not disable this setting unless you are advised to do so by an iXsystems support engineer.

-If the autotune script finds any settings that need adjusting, the changed values will appear in :menuselection:`System --> Tunables`.
-If you do not like the
+If the autotune script adjusts any settings, the changed values will appear in :menuselection:`System --> Tunables`.
+While you can modify, which will override, these values, speak to your
-changes, you can modify the values that are displayed in the GUI and your changes will override the values that were created by the autotune script.
-However,
-if you delete a tunable that was created by autotune, it will be recreated at next boot.
-This is because autotune only creates values that do not already
+support engineer before doing so as this may have a negative impact on system performance.
+Note that if you delete a tunable that was created by autotune, it will be recreated at next boot.
-exist.

-If you are trying to increase the performance of your TrueNAS® system and suspect that the current hardware may be limiting performance, try enabling
-autotune.

 If you wish to read the script to see which checks are performed, the script is located in :file:`/usr/local/bin/autotune`.